 You may request a review of your test results or dispute any other condition of your testing.
 There is a \$25 test review deposit fee.
-To request a review, you must submit the PDF fillable Test Review Request and Payment Form 1403 available on D&SDT-Headmaster's main webpage at www.hdmaster.com.
-Submit the Test Review Fee of \$25 (Visa, MasterCard or debit card) and a detailed explanation of why you feel your dispute is valid within three (3) business days from official scoring of your test (excluding Saturdays, Sundays and Holidays).
+To request a review, you must submit the PDF fillable Test Review Request and Payment Form 1403 available on D&SDT-Headmaster's main webpage at www.hdmaster.com (before you get to the Arizona MA webpage).
+Submit the Test Review Fee of \$25 (MasterCard, Visa or debit card) and a detailed explanation of why you feel your dispute is valid (upload with Form 1403) via the PDF fillable Test Review Request and Payment Form 1403 within three (3) business days from official scoring of your test (excluding Saturdays, Sundays and Holidays).
 Late requests will be returned and will not be considered.

-Note: Please call D&SDT-Headmaster at (800)393-8664 during regular business hours 8:00AM to 6:00PM Monday through Friday, MST, excluding Holidays, and discuss the test outcome you are questioning before committing to sending the \$25 test review request deposit.
+PLEASE READ BEFORE FILLING OUT THE TEST REVIEW REQUEST: Please call D&SDT-Headmaster at (800)393-8664 during regular business hours, Monday through Friday, 6:00AM to 6:00PM MST, excluding Holidays, and discuss the test outcome you are questioning before committing to sending the \$25 test review request deposit fee.
 Many times, once you have further details about the scoring of your test, you will understand the scoring process and learn how you can better prepare yourself for subsequent exam attempts.
 If, after discussion with D&SDT-Headmaster staff, you still have a concern with your testing process that affected the outcome of your exam, you may submit a Test Review Request.
-If, after investigation, the finding of the review is in your favor, you will not be charged the \$25 test review deposit.

-Since one qualification for certification as an Arizona medication assistant is demonstration by examination of minimum medication assistant knowledge and skills, the likely outcome of your review will determine who pays for your re-test.
+Since one qualification for certification as a medication assistant in Arizona is demonstration by examination of minimum medication assistant knowledge and skills, the likely outcome of your review will determine who pays for your re-test.
 If the results of the review are in your favor, D&SDT-Headmaster will pay your re-test fee.
 D&SDT-Headmaster will review your detailed recollection, your knowledge test markings and any skill task measurements you recorded at the time of your test, in addition to reviewing markings, notations and measurements recorded by the RN Test Observer at the time of your test.
-D&SDT-Headmaster will re-check the scoring of your test and may contact you and/or the RN Test Observer and professional Actor for any additional recollection of your test(s).
-D&SDT-Headmaster will only discuss test results or test disputes with the candidate or the candidate's training program/instructor.
-D&SDT-Headmaster will not review test results or disputes with family members or anyone else on behalf of the candidate.
-D&SDT-Headmaster will complete your review request within 10 business days of the receipt of your timely review request and will email the review results to your email address and to the Arizona Board of Nursing.
+D&SDT-Headmaster will re-check the scoring of your test and may contact you and/or the RN Test Observer and/or Actor for any additional recollection of your test(s).
+D&SDT-Headmaster cannot discuss test results or test disputes with instructors/training programs.
+After a candidate reaches the age of 18, D&SDT-Headmaster will only discuss test results or test disputes with the candidate.
+D&SDT-Headmaster will not review test results or disputes with family members or anyone else on behalf of the candidate once the candidate is 18 years of age.
+D&SDT-Headmaster will complete your review request within 10 business days of the receipt of your timely review request and will email the review results to your email address and to the Arizona State Board of Nursing.